Billiards in a circle with trajectories circumscribing a triangle: Introduction

-Let ${S^1}$ be the unit circle and $C$ be a circle lying inside ${S^1}$.
-For $v\in {S^1}$, there exist two points $u_1, u_2\in {S^1}$ such that the segment $vu_i$ is tangent to $C$ for $i=1,2$, and $u_1$ is closer to $v$ in a counterclockwise direction than $u_2$.
-Then, the map $f:v\to u_1$ is a homeomorphism on ${S^1}$.
-A trajectory related to $(f^n(v)(=v_n)$ for $n=0,1,2,\ldots$ (see Figure \ref{fig:introduction}(a)) has fascinated many researchers, since the finding of Poncelet porism (cf. \cite{DR},\cite{T}).
+However, concerning $f$, it is a transformation on $S^1$ and can be naturally interpreted as a conventional geometric map, departing from hyperbolic geometry.
+For example, let $C$ be a circle lying inside ${S^1}$.
+The trajectory related to $(f^n(v)(=v_n)$ for $n=0,1,2,\ldots$ (see Figure \ref{fig:introduction}(a)) has fascinated many researchers, since the finding of Poncelet porism (cf. \cite{DR},\cite{T}).
 Even though the rotation number is rational, Poncelet porism states that $f$ is conjugated to the rotation.
 In a generalized situation, Mozgawa \cite{M} considered such a billiard problem and obtained a theorem similar to Poncelet porism by using two ovals instead of circles.
 Mozgawa et al. \cite{CMM}, \cite{M} called such a billiard problem a bar billiard.
 Cima et al. \cite{CGM} considered a bar billiard problem, where the unit circle is placed inside the the curve $\{x^{2m}+y^{2m}=2\},\ m\in {\mathbb{Z}_{>0}}$, and showed the rotation number is $\frac{1}{4}$ and the map associated with the billiard problem is not conjugated to a rotation except for $m=1$.
-In this study, we analyze a bar billiard problem, in which a triangle, rather than an oval, is put inside the unit circle (see Figure \ref{fig:introduction}(b)).
-We provide certain conditions to ensure that the rotation number is $\frac{1}{3}$.
-When the rotation number is $\frac{1}{3}$, we also show the dynamics of the unit circle.
-The dynamics are not conjugate to a rotation.
-If the distance between one vertex and the line connecting the other two vertices of a triangle within the unit circle is larger than or equal to a certain length, then the rotation number attributed with the bar billiard is $\frac{1}{3}$, where the distance between two points is the distance related to the Beltrami–Klein model.
-For $P,Q$ in the unit circle, the set of $R$ such that the rotation number related to the bar billiard with $\triangle PQR$ is $\frac{1}{3}$ is on or outside the circumference of an ellipse (see Figure \ref{fig:introduction2}).
-As an example of application to elementary geometry, we show that wherever an equilateral triangle with a circumradius of $\frac{1}{2}$ or larger than $\frac{1}{2}$ is put within the unit circle, there is a triangle inscribed in the unit circle and circumscribing the triangle.

-The paper is organized as follows.
-In Section 2, in the Poincar\'{e} hyperbolic disk, we discuss the conditions that for a given triangle there exists a triangle inscribed in the unit circle and circumscribing this triangle in the hyperbolic sense.
-In Section 3, we translate the results in Section 2 to the Beltrami–Klein model.
-Section 4 examines the rotation numbers associated with the bar billiards and the dynamics of the unit circle.
-In Section 5, we show how this can be applied to elementary geometry.
+Theorem \ref{Dogru and Tabachnikov} can also be interpreted as addressing the bar billiard problem related to a circle and a triangle and it demonstrates intriguing properties related to circles and triangles; i.e., for a large triangle, there exist two triangles that are circumscribed around it and inscribed within the circle.